The Barber of Seville (1944 film): Production notes

 The Barber of Seville was the first cartoon to feature a new character design for Woody Woodpecker, by art director Art Heinemann.

 In tandem with the use of the new Woody design, The Barber of Seville was the first Woody Woodpecker cartoon to use the standardized opening title card, animated by Hawkins, featuring Woody popping out of a log, asking Guess Who?!, and delivering his trademark laugh.
 The audio for this opening sequence is lifted from Woody's first starring appearance in the 1941 cartoon Woody Woodpecker, in which Woody was voiced by Mel Blanc.

-Ben Hardaway, also the co-storyman on Barber of Seville, provides Woody's voice for the first time, succeeding Dick Nelson and Kent Rogers (the former only voiced Woody in the previous short Ration Bored, while the latter was killed in a World War II plane crash three months after The Barber of Sevilles release), and Lee Sweetland performs as Woody's singing voice.
+Ben Hardaway, also the co-storyman on Barber of Seville, provided Woody's voice for the first time, succeeding Dick Nelson and Kent Rogers (the former only voiced Woody in the previous short Ration Bored, while the latter was killed in a World War II plane crash three months after The Barber of Sevilles release), and Lee Sweetland performed as Woody's singing voice.
 Hardaway would become Woody's sole speaking voice for the remainder of the 1940s.

 The Barber of Seville was the first Woody cartoon directed by veteran animator James "Shamus" Culhane, who had been working on Lantz's Swing Symphonies for a year prior, and would continue to direct entries in the series until 1946.

-A parody of Gioacchino Rossini's 1816 opera of the same name, The Barber of Seville is noted for its uses of speed, timing, and music synchronization.
+A parody of Gioachino Rossini's 1816 opera of the same name, The Barber of Seville is noted for its uses of speed, timing, and music synchronization.
 During the shaving of the second client, several shots are presented in rapid succession, some lasting only one-fourth of a second.
 Woody's demeanor and attitude are designed to match the music, and during the famous Figaro portion of the tune, Woody splits into three, then four, then five instances of himself, in less than two seconds of screen time.
-Culhane later called The Barber of Seville "one of my most satisfying achievements as a director".
+Culhane later called The Barber of Seville one of the best achievements of his directing career.

 By 1944, Rossini's opera was a staple of American cartoon humor, with a noted earlier use in the Looney Tunes short Notes to You (1941) starring Porky Pig.
-Later cartoons to parody Rossini's music include Rabbit of Seville (Warner Bros., Hawkins and Phil DeGuard also worked on this short), Kitty Foiled (MGM), and Magical Maestro (MGM).
+Later cartoons to parody Rossini's music include Rabbit of Seville (1950) starring Bugs Bunny and the MGM cartoons Kitty Foiled starring Tom and Jerry and Magical Maestro starring Butch Dog.
 In 1994, The Barber of Seville was voted #43 of The 50 Greatest Cartoons of all time, as voted by 1000 animation professionals and edited by Jerry Beck.
 It is the only Woody Woodpecker entry included in the list.